tayruxin/tp/docs/UserGuide.md

 Welcome back!
 We hope that you have been enjoying your internship tracking journey with LinkMeIn.

 1. If you need a refresher on how to use a feature, you can refer to the [Features Section](#current-features) to find out more about LinkMeIn's features.
-In the features section, there are **detailed explanations** of each feature and **examples** to help you better understand how to use the feature.
+In the Features Section, there are **detailed explanations** of each feature and **examples** to help you better understand how to use them.
 2. To quickly refer to the command format of a feature, you can head over to the [Command Summary Section](#command-summary) where all the commands are listed out in a table format.